 Intelligent Document Processing in the Public Sector

-Every day, public sector organizations must efficiently process millions of forms, applications and images to meet the needs of citizen-centric workflows such as benefits claims or tax returns.
-These documents come in a wide variety of formats, often with poor readability and high variability, making it very difficult to reliably and efficiently process and extract data for downstream usage.
+Every day, public sector organizations must process millions of forms, applications and images to meet the needs of citizen-centric workflows such as benefits claims or tax returns.
+These documents come in a wide variety of formats, often with poor readability and high variability, making it difficult efficiently process and extract data for downstream usage.

-These outdated, manual workflows and legacy approaches contribute to a massive data backlog and lead to an information bottleneck that results in strained systems, overworked employees, and frustrated citizens due to delays.
+These outdated, manual workflows and legacy approaches contribute to a massive data backlog and lead to an information bottleneck that results in strained systems, overworked employees, and citizens frustrated by delays.

-Using IDP, government agencies can unlock the potential hidden in their huge volumes of data, gain efficiencies, improve constituent and employee satisfaction, and drive better agency outcomes.
+Using IDP, government agencies can unlock the potential hidden in their huge volumes of data, gain efficiencies, improve citizen and employee satisfaction, and deliver better outcomes.

 Intelligent Document Processing in the Medical Industry

-Not only does IDP assist in quickly and efficiently accessing detailed patient notes, managing prescriptions, scheduling appointments, and updating medical records, it also allows the organization to digitize the way that it supports employees.
+Not only does IDP assist in the processing of detailed patient notes, prescriptions, appointments, and medical records, it also helps organizations support employees with greater opportunities.

-Many medical organizations have opted to use IDP to ensure that employees’ registration documents, identification documents, and other HR-based requirements are processed quickly and without error.
-Decreasing the time it takes to manually complete these admin-heavy tasks saves organizations a great deal of time—an absolute necessity when dealing a matter of minutes can mean the difference between life and death.
+Many medical organizations have opted to use automated document processing to ensure that employees’ registration documents, identification documents, and other HR-based requirements are processed quickly and without error.
+Decreasing the time it takes to manually complete these admin-heavy tasks saves organizations a great deal of time—a necessity when a matter of minutes can mean the difference between life and death.

 Intelligent Document Processing in Transportation and Logistics